Adoption & Surrogacy Agreements

 Every family is different, and advances in modern medicine allow families to expand their families in new ways.
 More and more, prospective parents are considering alternatives to natural child conception and pregnancy.
 With these new alternatives, however, come new legal issues.

 When a woman carries a baby to term for another individual, who then becomes the legal parent of the child at birth, this is called surrogate parenthood.
 Surrogate mothers are often utilized where women cannot conceive or carry a child to term for various reasons.
 This typically happens through the implanting of an embryo fertilized by the male partner’s sperm (this process is called “artificial insemination”).
-Same-sex male couples also employ surrogate mothers, often by fertilizing one of her eggs, as an alternative to becoming an adoptive or foster parent.
+Same-sex male couples also employ surrogate mothers, often by fertilizing one of their eggs, as an alternative to becoming an adoptive or foster parent.
 The surrogate mother relinquishes her parental rights the moment the child is born.
 The biological father becomes the legal father whereas the non-biological parent adopts the child.
-It is critical to note that not every state allow surrogate parent arrangements.
+It is critical to note that not every state allows surrogate parent arrangements.

 There are two main types of surrogacy.
 Traditional surrogacy involves the artificial fertilization of the surrogate mother using the father’s sperm.
-Traditional surrogacy was only type of surrogate parenthood arrangement available.
+Traditional surrogacy was the only type of surrogate parenthood arrangement available.
 The surrogate mother, therefore, is the biological mother of the child.
 In gestational surrogacy, the surrogate mother is implanted with an embryo created from the father’s sperm and his partner’s (or another woman’s) egg.
 This procedure is relatively complex, time-consuming, and expensive.
 The advantage of gestational surrogacy is the opportunity to have a child genetically related to both parents.

 From a practical standpoint, a surrogacy contract, or agreement, is riddled with dangers and can cause serious legal problems down the road.
 For example, what if the surrogate mother changes her mind and wants to keep the baby?
 What if a court does not enforce the agreement if a dispute arises?
 It is simply imperative that any party obtain the advice of an attorney.

 Some states expressly prohibit surrogacy, while others are either unclear about the practice, or have certain restrictions.
 As it relates to Illinois, Illinois has a statute highly favorable to gestational surrogacy which governs the process from contract formation to the issuance of birth certificates.
-It applies to single parents who have furnished their own gametes or heterosexual couples where at least one person has furnished his or her own gametes.
+It applies to single parents who have furnished their own gametes or heterosexual couples where at least one person has furnished his or her gametes.
 As it relates to Missouri, Missouri has no law governing surrogacy, but the courts are generally favorable.

 See, What Is Surrogate Parenthood, available at: http://family.findlaw.com/surrogacy- artificial-conception/what-is-surrogate-parenthood.html#sthash.K7GAnBDD.dpuf.